Boštjan Poklukar

-Boštjan Poklukar (born 27 January 1971) is a Slovenian politician.
-He has served as minister of the interior since 2023, having previously served from 2018 to 2020.
+Boštjan Poklukar (born 27 January 1971 in Jesenice) is a Slovenian politician.
+He has served as minister of the interior from 2023 to 2026, having previously served from 2018 to 2020.
+He is the first Minister of the Interior of the Republic of Slovenia to hold this office twice.

 He has been a member of the Freedom Movement since 2022, and was previously a member of the List of Marjan Šarec.

 On 26 October 2025, he offered to resign, after the killing of a citizen by Romani, and the prime minister, Robert Golob, accepted his resignation.
 He was officially dismissed on 3 November 2025, but stayed on as an acting minister.